Fact One: You are a True, Proven, Real Life Winner. No B.S.

 The answer: You weren’t.

-And you aren’t (necessarily) at fault.
+And in a very real way, you aren’t (necessarily) at fault.

 Your Nonconscious Mind literally runs your show most of the time.